Need to Know: Automotive Wax (2/3)

-In Part 2, we talk about how to choose the best time window and how to properly prep your vehicle for waxing.
+This week, we talk about how to choose the best time of day and how to properly prepare your vehicle for waxing

 After last week’s article about how to select the right type of automotive wax for your vehicle, it’s time to talk about how to use it.
 In this article we’ll discuss 2 things: how to choose the best time and location to wax your car, and how to prep your car for the job.
 Arguably, both these steps are just as important as the type of wax you use and how well you apply it.